owaisqarnikhan/replit_1/replit.md

 - **UI Framework**: Shadcn/ui built on Radix UI primitives
 - **Styling**: Tailwind CSS with CSS variables
 - **State Management**: TanStack Query (React Query)
-- **Routing**: Wouter
+- **Routing**: Wouter with dynamic category routing (`/category/:categoryId`)
 - **Forms**: React Hook Form with Zod validation
 - **UI/UX Decisions**: Responsive design for mobile and desktop, dark/light theme support, accessible components.
 Geometric artwork is integrated across hero sections, admin dashboard, promotional banners, and as a custom footer background.
 Card components use glass-morphism, gradients, and modern animations.
 Prominent corner geometric designs are used in image sliders and promotional banners.
 Header and footer logos are enhanced for better brand prominence.
 Featured Products and Shop by Category sections are visually redesigned with gradient backgrounds and modern typography.
+Individual category pages automatically created for each category with dedicated URLs.

 ### Backend Architecture
 - **Runtime**: Node.js with TypeScript